wavefrontHQ/docs/pages/doc/integrations.md

 ## Integration Categories

 Wavefront supports several categories of integrations.
-Each category sets up a different type link between Wavefront and the external system.
+Each category sets up a different type of link between Wavefront and the external system.

 - **Featured, Collector, and Code Instrumentation** - set up sending metrics data into Wavefront.
 These include:
   - Ingesting metrics into Wavefront using the Telegraf collector agent and the Wavefront proxy